Mile High Strawberry Pie Dessert

 Remove the stem using a paring knife, a coring tool, or even a metal or plastic straw.
 You’ll want to remove the white core as well as the leaves.
 Then you can chop them for the recipe.

 There is some risk you need to be aware of.
 Pasteurized eggs are recommended, but they’re often difficult to locate.
-There is a slight chance that raws can be contaminated with salmonella bacteria.
-If you’re serving this to anyone who is very young, very old, or immune-compromised, it’s best not to serve them any recipe that contains raw eggs.
+There is a slight chance that raw eggs can be contaminated with salmonella bacteria.
+If you’re serving this to anyone who is very young, old, or immune-compromised, it’s best not to serve them any recipe containing raw eggs.

 There are home methods to self-pasteurize by keeping your whole eggs at 140° for 3-4 minutes to kill any bacteria.
 This is done using a water bath and a good thermometer.
 But it’s hard to know if the egg whites have reached the desired temperature for the needed time.